FallenDev/Rain/README.md

 # This project has been on hold for quite some months.
-# Currently I am designing my own video game, and haven't
+# Currently I am designing my own video game.
-had time to donate to this.

 # Rain.. rain... go away, come again another day..